Who administers the program?

 What is the Mid-Peninsula Dental Health Foundation?

-For the last forty six years, the Mid-Peninsula Dental Health Foundation has provided dental services for disadvantaged members of our community, who have neither dental insurance nor welfare support.
+Since 1968, the Mid-Peninsula Dental Health Foundation has provided dental services for disadvantaged members of our community, who have neither dental insurance nor welfare support.
 It is a unique program that combines reduced cost services and monetary funding form member dentists and others in the community.

 Who does this program serve and what services are provided?